Franz Woidich

 Franz-Walter Woidich (2 January 1921 – 5 July 2004) was a Luftwaffe flying ace of World War II.
-Wernitz was credited with 110 aerial victories claimed in roughly 1000 combat missions.
-He was also a recipient of the Knight's Cross of the Iron Cross, the highest award in the military and paramilitary forces of Nazi Germany during World War II.
+He was credited with 110 aerial victories claimed in roughly 1000 combat missions.

+Born in Znojmo, present-day in the Czech Republic, Woidich joined the Luftwaffe in early 1940.
+After flight and fighter pilot training was posted to 5.
+Staffel (5th Squadron) of Jagdgeschwader 27 (JG 27–27th Fighter Wing) in July 1941.
+Woidich claimed his first aerial victories over North Africa in late 1941.
+In April 1942, he was transferred to Jagdgeschwader 52 (JG 52–52nd Fighter Wing) which fought on Eastern Front.
+On 11 June 1943, Woidich was appointed Staffelkapitän (squadron leader) of 3.
+Staffel of JG 52.
+A year later, he received the coveted Knight's Cross of the Iron Cross, the highest award in the military and paramilitary forces of Nazi Germany during World War II.
+On 20 July, Woidich was credited with his 100th aerial victory.
+He was then transferred to Jagdgeschwader 400 (JG 400–400th Fighter Wing), flying the Messerschmitt Me 163 rocket powered aircraft.

+Following World War II, Woidich became an engineer and founded an automotive technical engineering bureau, in Mainz-Kastel.
+He died on 27 July 1984 at the age of in Mainz, Germany.

 Early life and career

 Woidich was born on 2 January 1921 in Znojmo (Znaim), present-day in the Czech Republic, at the time in the bilingual region of southern Moravia of the First Czechoslovak Republic.
 He joined the Luftwaffe in early 1940 and following flight and fighter pilot training, (Note: Flight training in the Luftwaffe progressed through the levels A1, A2 and B1, B2, referred to as A/B flight training.
 A training included theoretical and practical training in aerobatics, navigation, long-distance flights and dead-stick landings.
 The B courses included high-altitude flights, instrument flights, night landings and training to handle the aircraft in difficult situations.)
 Woidich was posted to 5.
 Staffel (5th Squadron) of Jagdgeschwader 27 (JG 27–27th Fighter Wing) on 11 July 1941.
 In July 1941, 5.
 Staffel was commanded by Hauptmann Ernst Düllberg and subordinated to II.
 Gruppe (2nd group) of JG 27 headed by Hauptmann Wolfgang Lippert.
 The Gruppe had just been withdrawn from combat operations on the Eastern Front and was based at Vilna.
 On 24 July, the Gruppe arrived at Döberitz, located approximately 10 km west of Staaken, for a period of rest and replenishment.